Here at InsuranceHub, we have experience helping furniture stores that sell:

 Make sure that all applicable standards and regulations are being met.
 Are you doing any furniture customization?
 Then you are acting more like a manufacturer than a retailer.
 Talk to your agent about this.

-Workers compensation exposure: This can be high.
-Your employees are unloading furniture, stocking your store, loading customer vehicles and delivering and setting up furniture at the client's location.
-Improper lifting can cause back injury, hernias, sprain, and strains, from slips and falls.
+Workers' compensation exposure: This can be high.
+Your employees are unloading furniture, stocking your store, loading customer vehicles, and delivering and setting up furniture at the client's location.
+Improper lifting can cause back injuries, hernias, sprains, and strains.
 Teach safe lifting practices.

 Cuts and eye injuries can happen from mirror and table top glass breakage.
 Provide all employees with safety equipment.